andreabassi78/napari-sim-processor/README.md

 7) Choose the correct parameters of the SIM acquisition (`NA`, `pixelsize`, `M`, etc.) and processing parameters (`alpha`, `beta`, w, `eta`, `group`).

-    -`w`: parameter of the weiner filter.
+    - `w`: parameter of the weiner filter.

-    -`eta`: constant used for calibration.
+    - `eta`: constant used for calibration.
 It should be slightly smaller than the carrier frequency (in pupil radius units).

-    -`group`: for stacks with multiple z-frames, it is the number of frames that are used together for the calibration process.
+    - `group`: for stacks with multiple z-frames, it is the number of frames that are used together for the calibration process.

 For details on the other parameters see https://doi.org/10.1098/rsta.2020.0162.